Official websites use .mil

 The National Guard is the only branch of the military that supports both the president of the United States and the governor of the Guard’s home state.
-This unique aspect is called our dual mission, and as a result, the Missouri National Guard answers to both President Donald Trump and Governor Michael L. Parson.
+This unique aspect is called our dual mission, and as a result, the Missouri National Guard answers to both President Joe Biden and Governor Michael L. Parson.
 Both the Missouri Army and Air National Guard are currently exceeding their recruiting goals, with nearly 12,000 Guardsmen serving, hailing form all 114 Missouri counties.

 Our STATE MISSION is to provide trained and disciplined forces for domestic emergencies or as otherwise required by state law under the authority of the governor.
 Before the September 11, 2001 terrorist attacks, most people typically pictured Missouri National Guard members filling sandbags or helping transport affected citizens during the floods of 1993.
 Our role has expanded since 9/11, with Guard members continually serving around the world and around our country helping during floods, tornadoes, civil disturbances, winter storms, hurricane responses, and most recently, the COVID-19 pandemic; that stateside mission is still a major part of what we do.

 Our FEDERAL MISSION is to maintain properly trained and equipped units for prompt mobilization for war, national emergency, or as otherwise directed by the president.
 Missouri National Guard members must always be ready for any mission from the president, including peacekeeping missions and overseas contingency operations.